- How will Wyoming handle Medicaid renewals after the pandemic?

 Ultimately, the bill died in committee on the first day of the 2020 legislative session.
 However, as the Covid-19 pandemic struck, Wyoming lawmakers voted to have the Joint Revenue Committee again consider Medicaid expansion, with the possibility that it could be part of a special session in June.
 That did not come to pass, however, and the committee recommended that Medicaid expansion be reconsidered again during the regular 2021 legislative session (S.F.154, described above, was the 2021 version of Medicaid expansion legislation in the state; it did not advance during the 2021 session).

 So although the issue of Medicaid expansion became more urgent than ever as a result of the widespread job and coverage losses caused by the pandemic, Wyoming opted to postpone the Medicaid expansion debate.
 This left rural hospitals without enough funding and thousands of low-income residents without any realistic access to health coverage.
-As of early 2022, nearly two years into the pandemic, that’s still the situation in Wyoming.
+As of early 2023, nearly three years into the pandemic, that’s still the situation in Wyoming.

 Lawmakers considered Medicaid expansion with a work requirement in 2019, but it didn’t pass